konstantinB1/billups-cc/README.md

 -   Add more tests, especially for the client side.
 -   Enable github workflows for CI testing, and linting
 -   Refactor the client side code, it's a bit messy.
+-   Robust docker compose with guarantees that the migrations are done before the api server starts.